SRGSSR/srglogger-apple/docs/README.md

 ### Static framework integration

 1. Run `carthage update --configuration Release-static` to update the dependencies.
-2. Add the frameworks listed above and generated in the `Carthage/Build/iOS/Static` folder to the linked framework and libraries list of your target.
+2. Add the frameworks listed above and generated in the `Carthage/Build/iOS/Static` folder to the _Linked frameworks and libraries_ list of your target.
 3. Also add any resource bundle `.bundle` found within the `.framework` folders to your project directly.
 4. Add the `--all_load` flag to your target _Other linker flags_.